|PDH Online Course Description||PDH Units/

 John C. Huang, Ph.D., PE

-In just under 20 years, LEED has become the international standard for the design, construction and operation of high-performance structures.
+In just under 20 years, LEED has become the international standard for the design, construction, and operation of high-performance structures.
 LEED v4 builds on the fundamentals of previous versions while offering a new system that prepares all LEED projects in a portfolio to perform at a higher level.
 In this webinar, we will learn about the fundamental concepts of building green and the essence of sustainable development.
-In addition, we will review changes from LEED v2009 to the LEED v4.
-This course is intended to help architects, engineers, contractors and building owners to understand all aspects of green buildings, from conservation of natural resources to wise use of energy, improvement of air quality to development of livable communities.
+In addition, we will review changes from LEED v2009 to LEED v4.
+This course is intended to help architects, engineers, contractors, and building owners understand all aspects of green buildings, from conservation of natural resources to wise use of energy, improvement of air quality to the development of livable communities.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.
 All quiz questions are reviewed during the webinar.
 You are guaranteed to pass this quiz.

 Our live webinars (web seminars) are considered as "Courses of Learning" (live courses) by the New York State Board for Engineering and Land Surveying and as "Timed & Monitored Courses" by the Ohio State Board for Professional Engineers and Surveyors.
 Unlike the traditional seminars held in a classroom setting, our webinars deliver live instruction to your home or office.
 You will be able to interact directly with our instructor during a webinar through audio channel or chat box.
 However, you must attend the webinar at a scheduled date and time.
 We will verify your attendance through our online webinar platform.
 The certificate of completion will not be issued unless you attend the webinar and pass a quiz (all quiz questions will be reviewed during the webinar).
 Thank you for your cooperation.